whilenull/7777-support/README.md

 ```bash
 7777 uninstall
 ```

+You can also delete everything manually by deleting the `port7777` CloudFormation stack in the AWS console.
+To find it, [open the CloudFormation console and search for port7777](https://console.aws.amazon.com/cloudformation/home#/stacks?filteringText=port7777&filteringStatus=active&viewNested=true&hideStacks=false) (make sure to select the correct region), then delete it.

 Note: your databases will _not_ be deleted.
 Only what 7777 used to create the tunnel is deleted.
 Just to be clear one last time: your database is safe.